Brexit: living in France for the British

 What kind of health insurance do Britons need when they come to France?

-When applying for a residence permit, you must provide the French authorities with proof of health insurance.
+When applying for a residence permit, it is compulsory to provide the French authorities with proof of health insurance.
 Mondassur has been offering this type of health insurance for Britons for almost 20 years.
-Various types of insurance may be suitable for foreign residents in France: GoldImpat international health insurance for France, GoldStart insurance (available in 3 formulas), GoldVisa insurance or temporary insurance for the Long Stay Europe Access visa.
+Various types of insurance are available for foreign residents in France: GoldImpat international health insurance for France, GoldStart insurance (available in 3 formulas), GoldVisa insurance and temporary insurance for Long Stay visas Europe Access.

-is ideal for foreigners wishing to expatriate to France for more than 6 months (automatically renewable, subject to payment of premiums).
-This is the most comprehensive insurance available.
+Gold Impat is ideal for foreigners wishing to expatriate to France for a period of more than 6 months (automatically renewable subject to payment of premiums).
+This is the most comprehensive type of insurance.
 It covers hospitalization, medical, optical and dental expenses.
-It covers you from the 1st euro paid in or in addition to Social Security.
+It covers from the 1st euro paid or in addition to Social Security.
 You can subscribe directly online or by paper form.

-Gold Start insurance with the Backup, Basic and Nomad packages offers excellent value for money and enables you to obtain your Long Stay visa.
+Our insurance Gold Start with the Backup, Basic and Nomad packages offers excellent value for money and helps you obtain your Long Stay visa.

-insurance with the Safe option will be available for Britons up to the age of 75 to obtain your long-stay visa.
+The insurance Gold Visa with the Safe formula will be available for British people up to the age of 75 to obtain your long-stay visa.

-covers you whether you are going to France or another EU country for a period of up to 1 year.
-This is the most economical insurance for long-stay visas for the Schengen area to Europe.
-If you are British, you will need to have EHIC or GHIC, as this insurance alone will not be validated for your long-stay visa.
+Visa insurance Europe Access covers you whether you are going to France or another EU country for a period of up to 1 year.
+This is the most economical insurance for long-stay visas within the Schengen area to Europe.
+For British nationals, you must have EHIC or GHIC, as this insurance alone will not be validated for your long-stay visa.

 How can the British come to France?

 It is now compulsory for British nationals to obtain a residence permit for stays of more than 90 days.
-You need to apply on the Ministry of the Interior’s online application website.
+You need to apply on the Home Office’s online application website.
 Certain criteria must be met.
-British nationals must comply with one of the following situations:
+British nationals must be in one of the following situations:

-– Be currently employed or self-employed (or have already been employed and registered as a job seeker)
+– Be currently employed or self-employed (or have already been employed and be registered as a jobseeker)

-– Have sufficient resources for yourself and your family, as well as health insurance.
+– Have sufficient resources for yourself and your family, and health insurance

-– Or be a family member of a British national who settled in France before December 31, 2020 and who has a right of residence (spouse, partner, child, or other family member supported by or forming part of the household of a British national).
+– Or be a family member of a British national settled in France before December 31, 2020 and who has a right of residence (spouse, partner, child, or other family member in the care or household of a British national).

-To complete your application, you will need to send a copy of an identity document (passport, national identity card, etc.) and one or more additional documents, according to procedures to be specified.
-British nationals and their family members wishing to settle in France must go to the Préfecture to apply for a residence permit.
+To complete your application, you will need to send a copy of an identity document (passport, national identity card, etc.) together with one or more additional documents, in accordance with procedures to be specified.
+British nationals and their family members wishing to settle in France must go to the prefecture to apply for a residence permit.

 Different residence permits for different situations